 You know the statistics.
-You know the national unemployment rate for post-9/11 military veterans is up to 9 percent, and upwards of 30 percent for younger veterans – far above the national average.
+You know the national unemployment rate for post-9/11 military veterans is up to 9%, and upward of 30% for younger veterans -- far above the national average.
 You know that the number of military veterans leaving the service places increased demands on the workforce.
 But you also know that the skills, experience and leadership you acquired in the military prepared you for just about any challenge the workforce could possibly present.

-The program's goal is to connect with 1,000 veterans through job fairs, networking events, military bases and other venues – and place 30 percent, or 300, of them into full-time green sector jobs by mid-2013.
+The program's goal is to connect with 1,000 veterans through job fairs, networking events, military bases and other venues -- and place 30%, or 300, of them into full-time, green-sector jobs by mid-2013.
 The program will rely on strategic partnerships with private businesses, government agencies, nonprofit organizations, professional associations and higher education institutions that provide jobs and/or training programs to military veterans.

 A big part of Veterans Green Force's task will be to help veterans make a successful transition into the workforce.
 With that in mind, here are some tips for veterans getting ready for the job hunt:

-- Widen your net.
 When deciding where to look for a job, be aware that the larger the geographic area you include in your search, the higher your chances are of finding work.
 The narrower your area, the fewer the opportunities.
-If you're willing to relocate, make this a conscious part of your job hunting process.
+If you're willing to relocate, make this a conscious part of your job-hunting process.

-- Start making connections now.
 Whether you're still in the military or already out, it's never too early to build your network of relationships.
 Go to job fairs and networking events; schedule coffee appointments with any and all professional contacts; create a profile on LinkedIn.
-Connections with other people open more doorways than you can imagine, and for veterans transitioning out of the military and into the civilian workforce, the ability to meet people is critically important.
+Connections with other people open more doors than you can imagine, and for veterans transitioning out of the military and into the civilian workforce, the ability to meet people is critically important.

-- Tailor your resume.
-As soon as you've made a decision to leave the military, start writing your resume.
-Use keywords that civilian employers care about, and use non-military terms.
-(To help you translate your military resume into a civilian one, look for resume-writing classes, seek transition centers on post, or go to Ladders.com, which charges a fee).
+As soon as you decide to leave the military, start writing your resume.
+Use keywords that civilian employers care about and avoid non-military terms.
+(To help you translate your military resume into a civilian one, look for resume-writing classes and seek transition centers on post.)
 For every job opportunity you apply for, rewrite your resume and your cover letter to match the specific job.

 While these steps won't guarantee you a job, they will steer you on the right course.
 But you'll need to be patient and flexible.

-About John Toth Lieutenant Colonel (Retired, U.S. Army) John Toth is senior director of Veterans Programs at Veterans Green Jobs.
-A decorated airborne-ranger infantry officer and combat veteran of Operation Iraqi Freedom, Toth recently completed his military career as professor of military science at the University of Colorado-Boulder.
+Lt.
+Col. John Toth, U.S. Army (retired), is senior director of veterans programs at Veterans Green Jobs.
+A decorated airborne-Ranger infantry officer and combat veteran of Operation Iraqi Freedom, Toth recently completed his military career as professor of military science at the University of Colorado-Boulder.
 He brings a wealth of experience working with post-9/11 soldiers and cadets.